JacobH1992/one-click-hugo-cms/site/content/post/tandem-brand-launch.md

 The brand expression was born from the collaboration with Co-Founders.
 This is embodied in the logo and all other graphic elements.
 The hand-drawn line is the basis for the typeface, icons and other elements used across brand communications and digital products.

-> Co-Founders are the lifeblood of Tandem and will continue to help shape our customer offering as we head towards launch.
+> " Co-Founders are the lifeblood of Tandem and will continue to help shape our customer offering as we head towards launch. "
+>

-<p class="p-quote">Ricky Knox, Tandem Founder & CEO</p>
+> <cite>-- Ricky Knox, Tandem Founder & CEO</cite>
 ---

 ### Launch website